 Personally, I only use it when there is numbness and nerve pain, which it's particularly good at treating.
 Otherwise, I find relaxing on the couch with regular form of treatment can be of more benefit.

-It's main health benefit is in the treatment of chronic health problems, such as blood pressure and particularly chronic pain and other pain syndromes.
+The main benefits of acupuncture and electroacupuncture are in the treatment of chronic health problems, such as blood pressure and particularly chronic pain and other pain syndromes.

 When given by a qualified acupuncturist, generally there aren't any side effects.
 Minor side effects include a heightened nerve sensation in the area, but this should disappear after a few days.
 Otherwise, it doesn't have any other adverse effects, it's just not as relaxing as the regular type of treatment.